pyvista/pyvista-tutorial/tutorial/01_basic/README.rst

 .. note::
-   One thing you might have noticed by now is that the plots here in the online tutorial may look slightly different depending on how you're plotting them on your computer.
-This will be depending on your ``jupyter_backend``, or if you're even using a jupyter notebook.
+   One thing you might have noticed by now is that the plots here in the online tutorial may look slightly different than your plots depending on how you're plotting them on your computer.
+This depends on your ``jupyter_backend``, or if you're even using a jupyter notebook.
 As you're playing around with these examples, feel free to change settings like disabling (or enabling) ``notebook``, or using a different plotting backend for displaying within